Marcos-A/esfera-acta-extractor/README.en.md

    exit
    ```

+**Note**: The script will:
+- Look for PDF files in the `input_pdf_files` directory
+- Process each PDF file individually
+- Generate Excel output files in the `output_xlsx_files` directory
+- Name each output file based on the group code found in its corresponding PDF
+- Skip any files that are not PDFs or cannot be processed
+- Continue processing remaining files even if some fail

 3. Container cleanup:
    - For interactive mode (`--rm` flag): Container is automatically removed upon exit
    - For background processes: Stop the container with: